James404-cyber/Reverser-key/README.md

 # Reverser-key
-This repository for only for educational purpose.
+This repository only for educational purpose.
 Reverse Engineering challenges, Protection, Checker,